Josie Davis, violin (2015-2017)

-Violist Hannah Ross she spent six years studying at The Juilliard School.
+Violist Hannah Ross earned her B.M and M. M in viola performance at The Juilliard School.
 While at Juilliard, Hannah led a multidisciplinary student-run initiative to Arusha, Tanzania, going a total of five times.
 Hannah’s experience teaching in Tanzania sparked her excitement in collaborating with artists in fields outside of music; most recently, Hannah has worked with Trinity Repertory Company, Doppelgänger Dance Collective, Festival Ballet Providence, and Bay Pointe Ballet in San Francisco.

 Traveling to Tanzania also helped Hannah realize her desire to share music with underprivileged youth while still maintaining an active performance career.
 This brought her to the CMW Fellowship, where she spent two years teaching and performing.